GINQO/qliksense-thumbnail-generator/README.md

 **Known limitations**
 -   Works on Chrome, Edge and Firefox.
 Internet Explorer and Safari are not supported.
--   Due of the browser CORS policy, it might not be able to take screenshot of sheet that contains some complex visualization [https://github.com/tsayen/dom-to-image/issues/205](Issue #205)
+-   Due of the browser CORS policy, it might not be able to take screenshot of a sheet that contains some complex visualizations [https://github.com/tsayen/dom-to-image/issues/205](Issue #205)

 **v.1.0 (2022-06-20)**